abhijit-c/LatinTranslations/Ovid/src/letter2.md

 - TODO: Start here April 29

+- *subeo* is intransitive, but why does *pacatius arvum* totally smack of direct object?
+- *dignum* takes ablative in the form of *exule*.
+- Interesting point of deviation, Tissol has *aliquid* and *Gaertner* as aliquis.
+- Why is *funera* plural?
+- Note sure about *et* in last line.
-- don't seek that it is well, but that I am not well safely, and that my exile is distant from a savage enemy, and no squalid Geta

-Do not ask that I may be happy, but that I may feel distressed in greater safety, and that my place of exile may be distant from the savage enemy, and that no squalid Geta may take away by his drawn sword the life which the manifest deities have granted me, and finally ask that, if I die, I may be buried in a more peaceful soil, and that my bones may not be pressed down by the Scythian ground, and that the hoof of the Bistonian horse may not trample upon my ashes, ill-buried (as is, of course, worthy of an exile), and that—if there remains any bit of consciousness after death—a Sarmatian shadow may not terrify my ghost.
+- don't seek that it is well, but that I am not well safely, and that my exile is distant from a savage enemy, and the life which the present divinities gave to me, no squalid Geta may take away with it's drawn sword, finally, if I die, I may sink into the more peaceful soil, and that our bones may not be pressed in the Scythian ground, and that having been badly buried, as certainly worthy of an exile, the hoof of a Bithinian horse do not strike my ashes, and that, if any feeling survives after my funerals, A Samartian shade and ghosts may not terrify me.

 ```
 Caesaris haec animum poterant audita movere,